 Fortunately, the team at The Arbors has been supportive.

-“Karen is wonderful,” Marston says.
+“Karen is wonderful,” Teresa says.
 “She is really trying to meet my mom’s needs and understand her personality.
 I think my mother really appreciated that.
 I felt really comfortable there.
 I feel the ease and peace of mind that she is there.”